 The Carl-Gustaf Rossby Research Medal is presented to individuals on the basis of outstanding contributions to the understanding of the structure or behavior of the atmosphere.
-It represents the highest honor that the Society can bestow upon an atmospheric scientist.
+It represents the highest award the Society can bestow upon an atmospheric scientist.
 The award is in the form of a medallion.

 Thank you for your interest in submitting a nomination!
 AMS membership is not required to submit an award nomination.
 Nominations are due by 1 May.
 The nominator is responsible for uploading the entire nomination package.